-Which Document Management System Is Right for You?
+What is the Best Document Management System for You?

-Cloud computing has gained traction as IT departments continue to minimize infrastructure.
-Is the cloud right for your document management needs, too?
+Cloud computing has gained traction as many businesses are staying remote in the post-pandemic world.
+Is the cloud right for your document management needs, as well?
 Or would an on-premise solution be a better fit for your organization?
+There are a number of factors that you need to consider.

 Document management is the term for storing files digitally, instead of on paper.
 This can open your workplace to business process workflow and automation improvements.

-With cloud-based document management, you store and retrieve digital documents outside your organization.
+With cloud document management, you store and retrieve digital documents outside your organization.
 While this is a good fit for some organizations, many prefer to store documents on their own servers.

 You can decide which is best for your organization by understanding the functionality of these options and your unique needs.